 Weblate is developed on GitHub.
 You are welcome to fork the code and open pull requests.
 Patches in any other form are welcome too.

 Check out Weblate internals to see how Weblate looks from inside.

-3.3.1 Security by Design Principles
+3.3.1 Coding guidelines

 Any code for Weblate should be written with Security by Design Principles in mind.